tharcyla/communicate-data-findings/README.md

 ## Key Insights for Presentation

 For the presentation, I focused on what factors influence trip duration.
-I'll start the presentation with the histogram for the trip duration distribution given its importance to this project.
+I started the presentation with a histogram for the trip duration distribution given its importance to this project.
+From this plot, we can see that most trips take between 300 and 1000 seconds, i.e., between 5 and 15 minutes.

-Then, I move on to a heat map illustrating the relationship between trip duration and age, given that analysis showed that most of the trips were taken by people in their 20s to 40s.
-The plot also shows that most of the trips in that age bracket (in the whole dataset, really), are trips with less than 1,000 seconds (around 15 minutes).
+Then, I moved on to a heat map illustrating the relationship between trip duration and age, given that analysis showed that most of the trips were taken by people in their 20s to 40s.
+The plot also showed that most of the trips in that age bracket are trips with less than 1,000 seconds (around 15 minutes).

-I finish the presentation with the line plot of average trip duration by hour, for every gender.
-This visualization was chosen since this single plot encapsulate a lot of the insights I've found throughout the exploration of this dataset.
+I finished the presentation with a line plot of the average trip duration by hour, for every gender.
+In this plot, we can see that non-binary people enjoy longer trips during the earlier hours of the day (from 1 a.m. to 4 a.m.), with smaller peaks at other times of the day.
+In addition to that, there is also a modest peak from females during the same time period.
+This might suggest they'd rather grab a bike after a night out than walking home, but that assertion would require further investigation.
+During the rest of the day, their average trip duration is somewhat stable, with an increase from late morning to late afternoon.
+Finally, males also present an even smaller peak during the same time period, but for the most part, their average trip duration remains more or less stable during the whole day.